chycharlie/robust-bn-faster/README.md

 * Our algorithm uses robust mean estimations in a black-box manner.
 We provide two examples of such algorithms.
   * `robust_mean_pgd.m`: run gradient descent on a natural non-convex formulation (see [High-Dimensional Robust Mean Estimation via Gradient Descent](https://arxiv.org/abs/2005.01378)).
   * `robust_mean_filter.m`: run one-iteration of the Filtering algorithm (see [Robust Estimators in High Dimensions without the Computational Intractability](https://arxiv.org/abs/1604.06443)).
+  * Other robust mean estimation algorithms based on stability of first two moments would work equally well.
+For example, [Quantum Entropy Scoring for Fast Robust Mean Estimation and Improved Outlier Detection](https://arxiv.org/abs/1906.11366) and its [implementation](https://github.com/twistedcubic/que-outlier-detection).
 * We use the following basic functions in `main.m`.
   * `dtv_bn.m`: Estimate the total variation distance (via sampling) between two Bayes nets that have the same structure.
   * `empirical_cond_mean.m`: Compute the empirical conditional probabilities of a known-structure Bayes net.